ADX Florence: In popular culture

 In the 2011 novel Locked On by Tom Clancy and Mark Greaney, "The Emir" is housed in ADX Florence under the highest level of security.
 His sketches of John Clark and Domingo Chavez, smuggled out through his lawyer, Judith Cochran, play a pivotal role in the plot.

 In the 2023 fiction thriller novel Only the Dead by author and retired US Navy SEAL Jack Carr, protagonist James Reece is housed in Range 13 after being suspected of an assassination attempt on a fictitious characterization of the president of the United States.

 In the episode "Svengali" from Law and Order: SVU, criminal Robert Morten is transferred to ADX Florence after he masterminded several killings while already incarcerated at a less secure facility.

 In the series finale of Better Call Saul, the title character Jimmy McGill (Saul Goodman) is sentenced to 86 years at a fictionalized version of ADX Florence called ADX Montrose.

-Popular golf travel series “Strapped” by No Laying Up references ADX Florence in the “Strapped: New Mexico” series.
-Heroes Neil Schuster and Phil “Big Randy” Landes make light of their proximity to the famed prison.